wp-plugins/wp-ultimate-csv-importer/Readme.txt

 Custom posts - Similar to post and pages you can import any custom post types that is configured in your WordPress.
 You can also assign feature image for each post created.

-For more powerful features upgrade to pro version of ultimate csv importer plugin have many more features like
+The pro version of this plugin is available now with lot more new features, functionalities, controls and improved usability.
+Please upgrade to pro version to enjoy the powerful features like importing nested categories, WP-e-commerce products, eShop products, custom taxonomies in bulk with simple clicks.For more powerful features upgrade to pro version of ultimate csv importer plugin have many more features like

-Category - You can import any number category you want.
-Category name fields are mandatory.
-Slug and description field is optional.
-Slugs are created automatically if not mapped.

-Nested category - This module is just like category module, provided you can import nested categories.
-You can import nested categories through name field like category1 | category2 | category3.
-If the category doesn't exist it will be created in a hierarchy as mention in name field.

-Tags - Import bulk tags using this module and assign to post, custom post or products.

-Users with roles - Import bulk users with their roles by role id.
-There 11 fields to map in which user login, email and role are mandatory fields.
-Roles are mentioned in CSV as ids.
-Please ensure roles are created in advance before import.
-Other wise default role is assigned for missing role ids.

-Custom taxonomy - Is your Wordpress is configured for custom taxonomy, you can import bulk custom taxonomies as like as nested categories.

-WP Commerce/ eshop - You can import products in bulk if these modules are installed in your Wordpress.
+One click Import of Nested category with complex hierarchies to any no. of levels with proper description and seo slugs One click Import of bulk tags with proper description and seo slugs One click Import of Users with roles
+One click Import of Custom taxonomies with proper description and seo slugs Import, update and maintain your WP Commerce / eshop inventory, prices, periodical and short term offers, coupons, bonus etc.

 Support and Feature request.
 ----------------------------

 Please create issues only in our tracker http://forge.smackcoders.com/projects/wp-ultimate-csv-importer-free/issues instead of WordPress support forum.
 For guides and tutorials, visit http://forge.smackcoders.com/projects/wp-ultimate-csv-importer-free .